D-Raus/pyTSA/README.md

 ## Example
 The code 'pyTSA_example.py' presents an example of use of the TSA algorithms for the computation of the time-synchronous average of the position of a fan blade as it slows down after switchoff.
-This example is inspired by the Matlab example presented in the 'tsa' function help page
+This example is inspired by the Matlab example presented in the 'tsa' function help page.

 The scipy.signal 'find_peaks' is first used to detect the beginning of each cycle:
 <img width="997" height="413" alt="blade position" src="https://github.com/user-attachments/assets/45aeaef1-fe9a-45fe-b799-277c7fe6a856" />